wp-plugins/lastfm-for-artists/readme.txt

 == Screenshots ==
 Please provide screenshots of how YOU use this plugin!

-1. v0.5 - nice integration in your theme. [de-DE]
+1. v0.5 - nice integration in your theme.

-2. v0.5 - widget options [de-DE]
+2. v0.5 - widget options

 == Installation ==